Whal3s-xyz/whal3s.js/README.md

  const whal3s = new Whal3s();
 ```
 ### NFT Validation Utility
 To use your NFT validation utility, you need to initialize the utility with your utility ID.
 You can get your utility ID from the platform or the API.

+But be careful.
+Whal3s utilities are working in steps.
+[Read the documentation carefully](https://docs.whal3s.xyz/reference/steps).

 ```javascript